 Patrick Hwu, M.D.

 The Cancer Medicine division is the largest of the 12 divisions that comprise MD Anderson Cancer Center.
 The division consists of 15 academic medical oncology departments, 10 cancer treatment centers, and a renowned accredited Hematology/Medical Oncology Fellowship Program.
-The division also offers medical oncology services by our General Oncology faculty in Greater Houston area locations in the Bay Area, Sugar Land, Katy and The Woodlands.
+The division also offers General Oncology services at MD Anderson's Houston-area locations in League City, Sugar Land, Katy and The Woodlands, as well as through the Lyndon B. Johnson Hospital Oncology Program.

 The mission of Cancer Medicine is to eliminate cancer and allied diseases through integrated programs in patient care, research, education, and prevention.
 The division is striving to realize this mission every year, as we build strong partnerships with the other MD Anderson divisions as well as with other cancer centers nationally and globally to develop more effective therapies that are targeted to each patient’s unique disease profile.